poutipie/ncurses-tetris/README.md

 # README ncurses-tetris

-This is a simple weekend project I did to learn a little more about C and the ncurses library.
+This is a simple weekend hacking project I did to learn a little more about C and the ncurses library.
 Results is a fully playable tetris game with a game loop and a scoring system.

 # Building

 ncurses-tetris depends on ncurses to for building.
-So before running make execute:
+So before running `make`, execute:

 ```
 git clone https://github.com/poutipie/ncurses-tetris